rndinfosecguy/TrashSearch/README.md

 ## Intro and Configuration
 This tool tells you if your email/domain or password was identified by the TrashPanda OSINT bot.

 The tool works out of the box with anonymous credentials provided inside the auth.conf file.
-To avoid abuse, in this configuration, the email/domain search does not disclose passwords and the password search does not disclose the corresponding email/domain.
+To avoid abuse the anonymous email/domain search does not disclose passwords and the password search does not disclose the corresponding email/domain.

 auth.conf:
 ```